Orthodontic Marketing: A 2026 Growth Guide for Practices

 Managed social keeps results-driven content flowing without pulling your team off the chair.

-Reviews directly affect new case starts because patients trust them almost as much as a personal referral.
-For a high-cost decision like orthodontics, a thin or neglected review profile pushes prospects toward a competitor before they ever reach your website.
+Yes.
+Reviews directly affect new case starts because patients trust them almost as much as a personal referral, and for a high-cost decision like orthodontics, a thin or neglected review profile pushes prospects to a competitor before they reach your website.

-The weight patients give reviews is hard to overstate.
-BrightLocal's consumer review research found 98% of people read local reviews before choosing a business, and 88% are more likely to use a business whose owner responds to all reviews.
-Responding is not optional; it's part of the marketing.
+The weight is hard to overstate.
+BrightLocal's consumer review research found 98% of people read local reviews before choosing a business, and 88% are more likely to use one whose owner responds to reviews.
+About 77% specifically lean on reviews when choosing a dentist, per Software Advice.
+So treat reviews as a system, not luck:

-So build a steady stream of reviews and answer every one, good or bad.
-The response is public, and prospects read it as a preview of how you'll treat them.
+- Respond to all of them, good and bad.
+The reply is public, and prospects read it as a preview of how you will treat them.

 Related: How you reply to reviews is its own skill → review response etiquette for orthodontists